Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Conclusion

 \section{Conclusion}

-In this work, we proposed a double loop path following method for solving a hierarchical variational inequalities.
-The inner loop employs a Krasnoselskii-Mann type iteration for solving a suitable auxiliary problem.
+In this work, we propose a double-loop path-following method to solve hierarchical variational inequalities.
+The inner loop aims to solve an auxiliary problem and, given a fixed-point encoding of said problem, employs a Krasnoselskii-Mann-type iteration.
+This step is very flexible regarding the chosen encoding strategy, such that our method includes various known algorithms.
 The outer loop takes the form of a restarting procedure, giving rise to a diagonal equilibrium tracking method (\texttt{DANTE}).
-The obtained convergence rates are comparable with the state of the art results, obtained for \emph{specific} numerical schemes.
-Our analysis is very flexible with respect to the chosen fixed-point encoding strategy of the lower level solution.
-Importantly, our rates are independent of the specific fixed-point encoding, as long as the stated assumptions are satisfied.
-We belief that our work opens up the possibilities for various interesting directions for future research.
-First, it would be very interesting to device a fully adaptive scheme without restarts.
-Second, an important future extension is the inclusion of stochastic data.
-All these directions are the subject of ongoing research.
+We obtain weak convergence of the averaged iterates as well as convergence rates, which are comparable to the state-of-the-art results for \emph{specific} numerical schemes.

+We believe that our work opens up possibilities for various interesting directions for future research.
+First, it would be of practical interest to devise a fully adaptive scheme without restarts.
+Second, an important extension is the inclusion of stochastic data.
+These directions are the subject of ongoing research.

-\textbf{Acknowledgments.} Daniel Cortild acknowledges the support of the Clarendon Funds Scholarships.
+\paragraph{Acknowledgements} Daniel Cortild acknowledges the support of the Clarendon Funds Scholarships.
 Meggie Marschner and Mathias Staudigl acknowledge financial support from the PGMO and the Deutsche Forschungsgemeinschaft (DFG) - Projektnummer 556222748 "non-stationary hierarchical minimization".